 To provide parents with the information needed to make informed decisions, supplied in detail below are the unit overviews for each unit including sexuality education and the general overview of all units taught in Health from Year 0 to Year 10.

-An integral part of the consultation process is the opportunity for parents/caregivers to comment on the proposed Health programme and provide feedback, concerns, or issues in writing to the school.
-Any such comments will be treated as confidential to the Health team and be considered when making final amendments to the Health programme.
-Please feel free to provide feedback, concerns or issues, to us either by an email to firstname.lastname@example.org or a written letter before the 15th of July 2016 to be considered in the 2016/2017 consultation and amendment process.
+An integral part of the consultation process is the opportunity for parents/caregivers to comment on the Health programme and provide feedback, concerns, or issues in writing to the school.
+Any such comments will be treated as confidential to the Health team and be considered when making amendments to the Health programme.
+Please feel free to provide feedback, concerns or issues to us either by an email to firstname.lastname@example.org or a written letter before the 12 October 2018 to be considered in the 2018/2019 consultation and amendment process.